 - Granulated sugar.
 Only ½ cup (100g) is needed.

 - Unsalted butter.
-At room temperature, and cut into tablespoon sized pieces.
+At room temperature, and cut into tablespoon-sized pieces.

-How to Make this Easy Lemon Curd Recipe
+How to Make a Thinner Lemon Curd

 If you'd like a curd that is slightly thinner, once the curd is set and cooled, simply whisk in more fresh lemon juice.
 Start with 1-2 tablespoons and increase, as desired.
 Note that this will produce an even tangier curd.